Sometimes, just talking things through and having a plan can help get us back on track.

 ‘Sequestration’ is the name for the process of bankruptcy in Scotland.

 Like other forms of debt management, the debtor’s assets are passed over to a trustee to manage the sequestration, sale of assets and distribution of the proceeds realized from the sale.

 Minimal Asset Process (MAP Bankruptcy)

-Minimal Assets Process, or MAP bankruptcy is a form of bankruptcy that can used by those with low income and few assets.
+Minimal Assets Process, or MAP Bankruptcy is a form of Bankruptcy that can be used by those with low income and few assets.